OCC Reports Mortgage Performance for Second Quarter of 2023

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Minnesota to supplement state, tribal and local recovery efforts in the areas affected by severe storms and flooding from April 11 – April 30, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for areas of the state of Tennessee to supplement state, tribal and local recovery efforts in the areas affected by severe storms, straight-line winds and tornado on August 7, 2023.
+The following counties have been approved for Public Assistance.

 Public Assistance: